Anand-Leo/Number-Guessing-Game/README.md

 1. Open your Java IDE.
 2. Clone or download the repository: https://github.com/Anand-Leo/Number-Guessing-Game.git

-yaml
-Copy
-Edit
-3. Open the project folder.
+4. Open the project folder.
-4. Run the file `ModernGuessingGame.java`.
+5. Run the file `ModernGuessingGame.java`.

 ---